tomknig/TOMSMorphingLabel/README.md

 # TOMSMorphingLabel
-TOMSMorphingLabel provides configurable morphing transitions between string values.
+TOMSMorphingLabel provides configurable morphing transitions between text values of a label.
 Triggering the animation is as easy as setting the labels `text` property.
-TOMSMorphingLabel is written in Swift :)

 ## Demo